 Name of Child:

 Age and date of birth:

 Carer, Adult in charge Name:

 Contact:

 Incl.
 Tel:

 Date of Incident:

 Time of Incident:

 Details of the incident/concern Including where it happened

-Details of any physical signs of

-abuse eg bruising
+Details of any physical signs of abuse eg bruising

+Have you are been to the abild?
+If V NI-

 Have you spoken to the child?
+If Yes No

-If yes, what exactly did they say Yes No
+yes, what exactly did they say

-Have you spoken to parents/ carers?
-Yes No
+Have you spoken to parents/ Yes No

+carers?
+165 140

+Carers:

-If yes, provide details of what was said.
+If yes, provide details of what

+was said.

-NB - depending on the allegation, it is not always appropriate to speak to parents/carers
+NB - depending on the

+allegation, it is not always

+appropriate to speak to

+parents/carers

-Have you spoken to person the allegations are being made against?
-Yes No
+Have you spoken to person the Yes No

+allegations are being made

+against?

+agamst:

-NB - never speak to them if it is a child abuse allegation - only if it is "poor practice".
+NB - never speak to them if it is

+a child abuse allegation - only if

+it is "poor practice".

+le is poor praemee :

-If yes, provide details of what was said
+If yes, provide details of what

+was said

 Have you informed statutory Yes No

 authorities?
-If so - If yes, was it Police Children's Social Care LADO Name of person you reported it to:
+If so -

+If yes, was it Police Children's Social Care LADO

+Name of person you reported it to:

+Designation/Positions

 Designation/Position:

 Tel:

+101.

 Details of any action taken

 Details of any action you

 intend to take

-Details of Witnesses (continue on separate sheet if required) Name:
+Details of Witnesses (continue Name:

+on separate sheet if required) Address:
-Address:

 Tel:

 Witness Comments:

-Details of Person alleged to Name: Address (if known):
+Details of Person alleged to have committed the offence Name: Address (if known):

 have committed the offence Telephone Number (if known):

+Dataile of Danage and a stine N

-Details of Person reporting Name:
+Details of Person reporting concern: Name:

-concern: Position in Club: (parent, coach, child etc):
+Position in Club: (parent, coach, child etc):

 Address:

 Tel Number/s:

 Details of Person completing Name:

 the form: Position in Club:

 (CWO, coach etc) Address:

+Address:

 Tel:

 Signed: X

 Date and Time: Date: Time:

+1